jryu20/assignments/README.md

-## Cryptology
+# Cryptology

+Solved PSets for Math 116 (Mathematical Cryptology) and Math 182 (Algorithms).

-Solved PSets for Math 116 (Mathematical Cryptology).
-Problems are solved using SageMath.
+Some problems for Math 116 are solved using SageMath.